bhsingleton/skinblender/README.md

 > mayapy.exe -m pip install scipy --user

 ## Usage
-Once you've downloaded ezskinblender, move the folder into one of the Maya script directories.
+Once you've downloaded skinblender, move the folder into one of the Maya script directories.
 You will also need to repeat this process for the dcc package: https://github.com/bhsingleton/dcc/
 Once you're done you can launch the tool with the following command:

-> from ezskinblender.ui import qezskinblender;
+> from skinblender.ui import qskinblender;
-> window = qezskinblender.QEzSkinBlender();
+> window = qskinblender.QSkinBlender();
 > window.show();

 ## Hotkeys
 Creating hotkeys is super easy.
-QVertexBlender is derived from QProxyWindow which uses a singleton pattern for instances.
+`QSkinBlender` is derived from `QProxyWindow` which uses a singleton pattern for instancing.
-An example of a hotkey can be as simple as:
+So an example of a hotkey can be as simple as:

-> from ezskinblender.ui import qezskinblender;
+> from skinblender.ui import qskinblender;
-> window = qezskinblender.QEzSkinBlender.getInstance();
+> window = qskinblender.QSkinBlender.getInstance();
 > window.blendVertices();

 ## Maya Interface